joshluisaac/poweretl-notifier/site/devops_guide.md

 ## BatchManager Email Notification
 This email notifies users on the status of batch jobs.
 This includes the batch name, batch running time, start/end time and batch status.

-A sample email is presented below
+A sample email is presented in the figure below

 ![Alt text][bmemail]

+Figure 1: BatchManager email notification.

 ## BatchManager Email Notification  -  Settings

-A couple of setup are required to get notification running for Batch Manager (BM).
+A setup is required to get notification running for Batch Manager (BM).

 The following will need to be updated to suit your environment.